Gamerunner15/AdoptMe/README.md

 6. Navigate to http://localhost:8080/ and start interacting with the Adoptme.Org webpage!

 ## Usage
+* See a random Adoption Testimonial from Youtube on each page load.
 * View it on a small screen for a unique mobile experience.
 <img src="images/mobile-screenshot.PNG" alt="Mobile Example" height="400">